What Is the Difference Between a Short Sale and a Short Payoff?

 Learn the difference between a short sale and a short payoff.

-Short sales and short payoffs are very similar in that both transactions involve the lender allowing your home to be sold for less than the total debt you owe.
+Short sales and short payoffs are similar in that both transactions involve the lender allowing your home to be sold for less than the total debt you owe.
 But they're not the same.
-Short sales generally work if you are facing foreclosure or can't pay your mortgage.
-Short payoffs work best if you aren't having trouble with your mortgage payment.
-Read on to learn the difference between a short sale and a short payoff and whether either of these transactions is a good option for you.

 How Do Short Sales Work?

-Criteria for a Short Sale
+Eligibility for a Short Sale

 Generally, to be eligible for a short sale:

-• the homeowner must be in default (late on payments) or is likely to go into default soon
+• the homeowner must be in default (late on payments) or likely to go into default soon

 • the homeowner has little or no assets that could be used to satisfy the debt, and